facebook/facebook-ios-sdk/samples/Scrumptious/ReadMe.txt

 as the basis for more full-featured applications.
 In particular, look for the text "Facebook SDK" to identify key integration points.

+Scrumptious also demonstrates how to override images and locale specific strings.
+This uses the same image as the SDK, but it is actually loaded from the Scrumptious bundle instead of the SDK.
+Strings in English are the same, but if the phone is switched into Hebrew, Hebrew strings will appear.
+For further information please look at FacebookSDKResources.bundle.README

 If using Scrumptious as the basis for another application, please note that all of the Open Graph namespaces will need to be updated, and a hosted service must be provided in order to serve up Open Graph Objects.
 In addition, the logged-in user will need to be a Developer or a Tester on the application until it is approved for posting Open Graph Actions.